Yoga >> Practice Yoga >> Ashtanga Yoga Practice

-Ashtanga Yoga Practice
+Practicing Ashtanga Yoga

+Ashtanga Yoga is an age-old system of Yoga.
 In days of yore, it was taught by Vamana Rishi In the early 1900's these teachings were passed on to Sri T. Krishnamacharya by Guru Rama Mohan Brahmachari.
 Later they were imparted to one Pattabhi Jois as part of his studies with Krishnamacharya, starting in 1927.
 Given below are some of the aspects which Sri Pattabhi Jois stresses upon as the main elements of Ashtanga Yoga.
+Vinyasa means breath and movement...

-For instance, in Surya Namaskar has 9 Vinyasas.
-The 1st is to inhale as are the arms raised above the head, and hands put together.
-The 2nd is to exhale as you bend down, taking the hands next to the feet.
-In this fashion all Yoga poses are allocated a fixed number of Vinyasas.
+The 1st is to inhale as are the arms raised above the head, and hands put togethere The 2nd is to exhale as you bend down, taking the hands next to the feete In this fashion all Yoga poses are allocated a fixed number of Vinyasasa

 • Kama (desire)